This half term our learning question is :

 For Christians, when Jesus left, what was the impact of Pentecost?

 OUTCOMES BY THE END OF THIS UNIT, PUPILS ARE EXPECTED TO BE ABLE TO:

-KNOWLEDGE BUILDING BLOCKS PUPILS WILL KNOW THAT:
+CORE LEARNING MAKING SENSE OF THE TEXT KNOWLEDGE BUILDING BLOCKS PUPILS WILL KNOW THAT:

 - Christians believe that Jesus inaugurated the ‘Kingdom of God’ — i.e. Jesus’ whole life was a demonstration of his belief that God is King, not just in heaven but here and now (‘Your kingdom come, your will be done on earth as it is in heaven’).

 - Christians believe Jesus is still alive, and rules in their hearts and lives by the Holy Spirit, if they let him.

 - Christians believe that after Jesus returned to be with God the Father, he sent the Holy Spirit at Pentecost to help the Church to make Jesus’ invisible Kingdom visible by living lives that reflect the love of God.
 Christians celebrate Pentecost as the beginning of the Church.